Ultimate Python Developer Roadmap with Projects & Resources

 6. Web Scraper

-Create a program that scrapes a website of data used for products, e.g., news headlines, and product prices, and saves it to a CSV file.
+Create a program that scrapes a website for data such as news headlines and product prices, and saves it to a CSV file.

 7. Quiz Application